Jagoda Pike: Early life and education

 A native of Croatia, Pike's family immigrated to Canada when she was a child.
 She is an alumnus of Trinity College in the University of Toronto and the Osgoode Hall Law School.

 Career

-Jagoda Pike joined Torstar Corporation in 1986, where she worked in the corporate legal department.
+Pike joined Torstar Corporation in 1986, where she worked in the corporate legal department.
 She joined the Toronto Star soon after.
-Over the next decade, Pike held roles in industrial relations, human resources and operations.
+Over the next decade, she held roles in industrial relations, human resources and operations.
 She also worked in the positions of executive director of labour and employee relations and vice-president, operations and human resources.
 In 1999, Pike was named executive vice-president of the Torstar Daily Newspaper Group.
 In 2000, she was promoted to the position of general manager of the Toronto Star.

 In 2001, Pike was named publisher of The Hamilton Spectator and the senior vice-president of Regional Daily Newspapers for Torstar Media Group.
-In addition to her role as publisher, Pike was subsequently appointed president of the newly formed CityMedia Group, which encompassed three daily newspapers – The Hamilton Spectator, The Record of Waterloo Region and The Guelph Mercury – as well as numerous community newspapers published under the Brabant and Fairway mastheads, three magazines, and commercial printing operations.
+In addition to her role as publisher, she was subsequently appointed president of the newly formed CityMedia Group, which encompassed three daily newspapers – The Hamilton Spectator, The Record of Waterloo Region and The Guelph Mercury – as well as numerous community newspapers published under the Brabant and Fairway mastheads, three magazines, and commercial printing operations.

 During her tenure as publisher of The Hamilton Spectator, the paper received the following journalistic honours: